International Theatre Festival of Kerala

-International Theatre Festival of Kerala (ITFoK) is an international theatre festival held every year in December in Thrissur city of Kerala State, India.
-The festival is organised by Kerala Sangeetha Nataka Akademi and Cultural Department of Government of Kerala.
+The International Theatre Festival of Kerala (ITFoK) is an international theatre festival held every year in December in Thrissur city of Kerala State, India.
+The festival is organised by Kerala Sangeetha Nataka Akademi and the Cultural Department of the Government of Kerala.
 The festival was started in 2008.

 History

-The International Theatre Festival of Kerala (ITFoK) began in 2008 by Kerala Sangeetha Nataka Akademi under the leadership of late Murali (Malayalam actor) in Thrissur city.
-From world over independent, experimental and contemporary theatre groups participate in this festival.
+Kerala Sangeetha Nataka Akademi founded ITFoK in 2008 in Thrissur city, under the leadership of Murali.
+Independent, experimental and contemporary theatre groups from around the world participate in this festival.

 Venues

-The festival is held in G.Sankara Pillai Cultural Complex in Thrissur city over eight days.
-The main stages are Murali Outdoor Theatre and K. T. Muhammed Regional Theatre.
+The festival is held in the G. Sankara Pillai Cultural Complex in Thrissur city over eight days.
+The main stages are the Murali Outdoor Theatre and the K. T. Muhammed Regional Theatre.